 - 1. Have the site teachers received SGC teacher training? - 2.
 Do the teachers use a variety of teaching methods? - 3.
 Do the teachers involve the students in discussion and participation? - 4.
 Is the site developing assistant teachers who practice in class? - 5.
-Is the classroom conducive for study (seating, lighting, free from distraction and noise)? - 6.
+Is the classroom convenient for study (seating, lighting, free from distraction and noise)? - 6.
 Does each student have a personal copy of any course being studied? - 7.
 Are all students able to read and write well enough to complete assignments?
 (Required for certificate.) - 8.
 Does the class schedule provide thirty hours of class time for each course in addition to time spent completing assignments? - 9.
 Do the testing procedures ensure that students do not copy answers from others or from written material? - 10.
 Do the teachers maintain accurate records of student attendance?
 (A student who misses more than 25% of class time should not receive credit for the course.) - 11.
 Do the teachers maintain records of student assignments completed?
-(All assignments must be completed for a certificate.
-Assignments from current classes should be available for review until they are returned to the students at the end of the course.) - 12.
+(All assignments must be completed for a certificate.) - 12.
 Is the local institute developing a system for local financial support? - 13.
 Are local institute finances managed by a local committee for openness and accountability?